ro-rok/CineTracker/README.md

 ### Logout

-Users can log out from the Movie Website, which deletes the user ID cookie and ends their session.
+Users can log out from the CineTracker, which deletes the user ID cookie and ends their session.
 When the logout action is triggered, the server deletes the user ID cookie associated with the user's session.
 After successfully logging out, users are redirected to the home page.

 ------------------